 The Department provides home and community care services through the personal choices option under the global waiver and gives a monthly stipend to eligible individuals so they can hire who they chose, to help with daily activities allowing them to remain in their own home.
 The Department contracts with Tri-Town Community Action, PARI and Ocean State Community Resource to assist program recipients with fiscal oversight and assessment and monitoring activities.
 Each agency is reimbursed per client for the oversight activities that it provides.
-The Governor recommends funding consistent with the caseload estimate.
+The Governor recommended funding consistent with the November caseload estimate.
+The Assembly concurred.

 Home Health Services.
 The state provides personal care attendants and homemaker services for patients who would otherwise need an institutional level of care because of their difficulty in performing activities of daily living.
 The enacted budget includes savings of \$0.4 million from all sources, including \$0.2 million from general revenues from a 3.0 percent rate reduction, selectively contracting to offer greater volume in exchange for lower rates, requiring providers to be Medicare certified to avoid costs that would be Medicare eligible, and restructuring the rates and authorization standards to achieve the savings, beginning the final quarter of FY 2012.
 The caseload estimate and the Department's request assume that the savings will be achieved.
-The Governor recommends funding consistent with the caseload estimate.
+The Governor recommended funding consistent with the November caseload estimate.
+The Assembly concurred.